cortexlabs/cortex/docs/clusters/management/production.md

 ### Workload load-balancing

 Depending on your application's requirements, you might have different needs from the cluster's api load balancer.
 By default, the api load balancer is a [Network load balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html) (NLB) that works at L4 and it's highly performant.
 Alternatively, a [Classic load balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/introduction.html) (ELB) can be set `api_load_balancer_type: elb` in your cluster config.
-An ELB works at both layers L4 and L7, but it's less performant.
-This choice can only be made before spinning up your cluster.
+An ELB works at both L4 and L7 layers, but it's less performant.
+This selection can only be made before spinning up your cluster.

 ### Ensure node provisioning